Bay is one of those plants that attracts ornamental growers and herb gardeners alike.

 You may need to repeat both of these steps to tackle an infestation.

-For spider mites, you’ll often see the fine webbing on your plants before you’ll spot the tiny arachnids.
+For spider mites, you’ll often see the fine webbing that they produce on your plants before you spot the tiny arachnids.

 If you look closer, you’ll see the teeny tiny red, black, tan, or white mites running around on the leaves and soil.

 The two-spotted spider mite (Tetranychus urticae), which is black and tan, is one of the most common types found indoors.

 These guys will suck on your plants, and can wreak serious havoc in a short amount of time if the population gets large enough.